maximilianh/cellBrowser/README.rst

 web browser to it.
 E.g. many universities give their members webspace, sometimes in a directory called ~/public_html or on a special server.
 If you don't have that, contact us or use Cyverse or Amazon S3 to host your files, not Dropbox.
-You cannot use Dropbox, iCloud OneDrive or Google Drive, they are not webservers.
+You cannot use online backup solutions like Dropbox, iCloud OneDrive or Google Drive, they are not webservers.

 To add more datasets, go to the other data directories and run cbBuild there, with the same output directory. cbBuild will then modify the index.html